christinaqtruong/reacthomepage/README.md

 # React Homepage

 A website designed from scratch using react and react-bootstrap to showcase the first projects I created as a developer back in 2019 as part of the University of Texas at Austin's Coding Boot Camp summer cohort.
-The deployed version can be found at [here]([https://christinaqtruong.github.io/reacthomepage](https://christinaqtruong.github.io/reacthomepage)).
+The deployed version can be found [here]([https://christinaqtruong.github.io/reacthomepage](https://christinaqtruong.github.io/reacthomepage)).

 ## Getting Started